Register

 Shell scripts

 Sometimes we want to re-use some series of commands, or share them with other people.
-To find our top Git contributors it’d be nicer to run get-top-git-contributors
+To find our top Git contributors it’d be nicer to run get-top-git-contributors.
+That would be clearer and simpler than remembering and running all those commands each time.

 A way of doing this is to write them in a script.
 A terminal is also called a shell, so these are called shell scripts.

 The format of a shell script is to put one command per line.
-Often the very first line will be #!/bin/bash
+Often the very first line will be #!/bin/bash, to tell the computer what program should interpret the script.

 There are three ways you can run a shell script: